Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Introduction

 \subsection{CP least squares problem}

 We focus immediately on the prototypical least squares problem, deferring detailed definitions and derivations until \cref{sec:backgr-least-squar}.
-Suppose that $\X$ is a $(d{+}1)$-way tensor of size $n_1 \times n_2 \times \cdots \times n_{d{+}1}$; the goal of CP is to compute $d+1$ factors matrices, denoted $\set{\Ak{1},\dots,\Ak{d+1}}$.
-At each iteration of \cpals, we solve a sequence of $(d{+}1)$ least squares problems.
-Without loss of generality, we consider the least squares problem for computing the $(d{+}1)$st factor matrix:
+Let $\X$ be a $(d{+}1)$-way tensor of size $n_1 \times n_2 \times \cdots \times n_{d{+}1}$.
+The goal of CP is to compute $d+1$ factors matrices, denoted $\set{\Ak{1},\dots,\Ak{d+1}}$, that can be assembled into a low-rank model of $\X$.
+Each iteration of \cpals solves a sequence of $(d{+}1)$ least squares problems.
+Without loss of generality, we consider the least squares problem for computing the $(d{+}1)$st factor matrix with $\set{\Ak{1},\dots,\Ak{d}}$ fixed:

-The symbol $\odot$ denotes the Khatri-Rao product (KRP); see \cref{eq:krp}.
+The symbol $\odot$ denotes the Khatri-Rao product (KRP); see \cref{sec:backgr-least-squar}.
 The matrix $\Xmat$ is the mode-$(d{+}1)$ unfolding of the input tensor.
 The matrix $\B$ is the $(d{+}1)$st factor matrix and $n=n_{d{+}1}$.
+If $\X$ is sparse, then $ \nnz(\Xmat) \ll N$, and sparse tensors are the primary focus of our work.

 Because $r \ll N$, the least squares problem \cref{eq:lsq_krp} is tall and skinny, making it a candidate for sketching.
-Ignoring the structure of both $\Z$ and $\Xmat$, solving \cref{eq:lsq_krp} costs $O(N r^2 n)$.
-The KRP structure of $\Z$ reduces the cost to $O(N r n)$ \cite{KoBa09}, and the cost is reduced further to $O(\nnz(\X)\,r)$ when $\X$ is sparse \cite{BaKo07}.
+Ignoring the structure of both $\Z$ and $\Xmat$, solving \cref{eq:lsq_krp} costs $O(Nnr + Nr^2)$ floating point operations (FLOPS) as the QR decomposition of $\Z$ is computed once for a cost of $O(Nr^2)$ and then applied $n$ times.
+We can alternatively exploit the KRP structure of $\Z$ to compute the solution at the same cost of $O(N nr)$ via the normal equations~ \cite{KoBa09}.
+A main advantage of the latter approach is that the cost reduces to $O(\nnz(\X)\,r)$ when $\X$ is sparse \cite{BaKo07}.

 Instead of solving the least squares problem \cref{eq:lsq_krp} directly, we consider a \emph{sketched} version of the form